veejayhq/veejayhq/content/category/howto/projector-camera-calibration-augmented-reality.md

 ![](/uploads/2008/11/result1.png)

 </td><td class="c1"></td></tr></tbody></table>
-After pressing CTRL-s, we return to our now calibrated camera image.
+After pressing __CTRL-s__, we return to our now calibrated camera image.
 This image you can use to process it for motion detection.
-In order to have veejay pre process filters on your camera stream while playing a sample press CTRL-d
+In order to have veejay pre process filters on your camera stream while playing a sample press __CTRL-d__